 - Misuse large quantities of the substance at a time

-- Consistent increase in the amount of the substance to achieve the same effects
+- Consistent increase in the number of substances to achieve the same effects

-- Misusing the substance at inappropriate times (like at work)
+- Misusing at inappropriate times (like at work)

 - Difficulty quitting “cold turkey,” alone or without help